santhosh-2504/create-thiz-app/templates/README.md

 ### 1. Install dependencies

-If you used **create-this-app**, dependencies are already installed.
+If you used **create-thiz-app**, dependencies are already installed.
 If not:
 ```bash
 npm install
 ```